-Our next reading period for Issue Four will be:
+The reading period for Issue 6 will be posted in May

 Content.
 Rural noir is fine (very popular right now) but we love urban noir too.
 Urban being the setting.(not a reference to the racial demographic--any racial demographic is fine) We do mob stories.
 And not just Russian mob stories.
 Got a tight piece of fiction about the Sicilian mob in Jersey—we’ll look at it.
 Anyone who thinks the Italian Mafia (LCN) in America evaporated into thin air after the John Gotti trial, hasn’t spent any time in Philadelphia.
 That said—if it reads like a Sopranos script or Goodfellas fan fiction, it’s going right into the trash bin.
 Make it original.
 If I open up a story about an Irish mob guy from Chuckytown (Charlestown), and his name is Blackey—it better be one hell of a story.

-Please set tab indentations for paragraphs at .25” Send your story in standard manuscript format, double spaced as an attached Microsoft Word document (.doc or .rtf) to switchblademagsubmissions (at) gmail (dot) com
+Please set tab indentations for paragraphs at .25” Response time: We don't send out "received" emails.
+Please allow up to a week after the end of the posted reading period before querying about the status of your submission.
+Send your story in standard manuscript format, double spaced as an attached Microsoft Word document (.doc or .rtf) to switchblademagsubmissions (at) gmail (dot) com

 Artwork: Please put "Artwork Submission" in the subject line of the email.
-We are currently seeking themed artwork featuring switchblade knives.
+We are currently seeking gritty-themed artwork featuring urban blight, femme fatales, juvenile delinquents, enforcers, shady characters, choppers, hotrods, and of course switchblade knives.
 Artwork should be submitted either as a link to your online portfolio, or as an attached JPEG file (at least 200 DPI)